invrs/paradiso/README.md

 Now you have a functioning Paradiso project up and running at [127.0.0.1:9000](http://127.0.0.1:9000).

-This example is available in the [getting-started branch](https://github.com/invrs/paradiso-example/tree/getting-started) of the paradiso-example project.
+This example is available in the [getting-started branch](https://github.com/invrs/paradiso-example/tree/getting-started) of the `paradiso-example` project.

 Let's learn more about components so we can do some cool isomorphic stuff.

 ## View components

-Mithril introduces the concept of a [view-model](http://lhorie.github.io/mithril-blog/what-is-a-view-model.html), a component that doesn't hold state and only contains view logic.
+Mithril introduces the concept of a [view-model](http://lhorie.github.io/mithril-blog/what-is-a-view-model.html), a component that keeps view logic separate from stateful operations.

 Here is how we define a route that uses a separate view component (view-model) using Paradiso: